 Located in the village of Estoi, 10 Km from Faro, Pousada Palácio de Estói is the unique neo-Baroque and neo-Rococo styles palace with gorgeous French-inspired gardens in the Algarve.

-The dusk pink palace features luxury staterooms with frescos framed by molded stucco, a foyer with antique paintings, glimmering gold leaf and ornate plasterwork commissioned by the palace’s original owner, the Viscount of Estoi, and a delightful pavilion covered in blue and white tiles with majestic stairways.
+The dusk pink palace features luxury staterooms with frescos framed by moulded stucco, a foyer with antique paintings, glimmering gold leaf and ornate plasterwork commissioned by the palace’s original owner, the Viscount of Estoi, and a delightful pavilion covered in blue and white tiles with majestic stairways.

 Built in 1840, it was restored recently and converted into a hotel.
 But if you aren’t a guest, you can still visit some of its saloons for free, walk around the garden and take beautiful photographs.

-Ps.: Near the Estói Palace is the Roman ruins of Milreu, one of the most well preserved places that indicate the Roman presence in the Algarve.
+Ps.: Near the Estói Palace is the Roman ruins of Milreu, one of the most well-preserved places that indicate the Roman presence in the Algarve.
 If you have time, you should also visit it.

 This is my list of the 15 best things to do in Faro, and below you will find a suggested itinerary and some tips to help you plan your trip.